rancher/docs/content/rancher/v2.x/en/installation/resources/choosing-version/_index.md

 <br/>
 Instructions on when to select these repos are available below in [Switching to a Different Helm Chart Repository](#switching-to-a-different-helm-chart-repository).

 > **Note:** The introduction of the `rancher-latest` and `rancher-stable` Helm Chart repositories was introduced after Rancher v2.1.0, so the `rancher-stable` repository contains some Rancher versions that were never marked as `rancher/rancher:stable`.
-The versions of Rancher that were tagged as `rancher/rancher:stable` prior to v2.1.0 are v2.0.4, v2.0.6, v2.0.8.
+The versions of Rancher that were tagged as `rancher/rancher:stable` before v2.1.0 are v2.0.4, v2.0.6, v2.0.8.
 Post v2.1.0, all charts in the `rancher-stable` repository will correspond with any Rancher version tagged as `stable`.

 ### Helm Chart Versions